jskeet/DemoCode/Drums/index.md

 results.

-**Note:** Recording all the samples takes a long time, particularly on the TD-50 with over 400 instruments.
+**Note:** Recording all the samples takes a long time, particularly on the TD-50 with over 400 instruments or the TD-27 with over 750!
 As well as the recording time itself, there's a little overhead while the instrument is changed etc. So on a TD-50, recording 2.5s of audio per instrument could take over 20 minutes.
 Please be patient!
 (The progress bar will show you how it's doing, of course.)

 The process works as follows:

-- Load the data for instrument 1 (typically the kick drum) from the kit, so it can be restored later.
+- Load the data for instrument 1 (the kick drum) from the kit, so it can be restored later.
 - For each available instrument:
   - Silence the module (to stop the previous instrument sound)